TonyDeng0514/Paraparticle-Thermalization/README.md

 local **compressibility** `κ = ∂n/∂μ` extracted by a linear-density-gradient (LDA) probe.

-The central comparison is three-way:
+The central comparison is two-way:

-- **κ_canon** — the local compressibility of the *integrable canonical (fixed-N Gibbs)* state at the matched inverse temperature β.
+- **κ_true** — the local compressibility of the *integrable canonical (fixed-N Gibbs)* state, constructed **directly** as `e^{−βH}/Z` at the matched inverse temperature β.
 This is the **thermalization target**: where a genuinely thermal state must land.
-Computed exactly by the integrable pipeline (`wannier_stark_integrable.jl`).
+Computed exactly by the integrable pipeline (`integrable_thermal_at_beta`: orbital occupations → site densities;
+  `connected_corr_n_integrable`: → κ via the first-moment route, in `wannier_stark_integrable.jl`).
+It is a directly-constructed canonical object, **not** a diagonal-ensemble or any time-averaged object.
-- **κ_pert** — the compressibility *measured* from the perturbed TEBD-thermalized state.
+- **κ_pert** — the compressibility *measured* from the perturbed TEBD-thermalized state at its KMS-extracted β.
-- **κ_GGE** — the compressibility of the integrable *diagonal ensemble* (a generalized Gibbs ensemble).
-This is the **foil**: an integrable system that fails to thermalize would sit here, not at κ_canon.

-The claim the pipeline is built to support: **κ_pert lands on κ_canon and away from κ_GGE** — i.e. the integrability-breaking perturbations restore ordinary thermal (ETH) behavior.
+The claim the pipeline is built to support: thermalization is confirmed when **κ_pert — measured from the perturbed TEBD state at its KMS-extracted β — lands on κ_true, the directly-constructed integrable canonical κ at that same β** — i.e. the integrability-breaking perturbations restore ordinary thermal (ETH) behavior.
+Two objects, matched β, no foil.

-> **Note / gap:** the *canonical* target κ_canon is implemented and validated.
-> The *GGE foil* κ_GGE is the conceptual contrast and is **not yet computed as a
-> separate object in the repo** — it is the diagonal-ensemble counterpart of the
-> integrable state.
-Treat κ_GGE as a planned comparison object. *(RATIONALE per
-> handoff history; confirm the GGE construction with Tony before claiming it.)*

 The comparison is enforced **at matched β, never matched E0** (see §3 and `CLAUDE.md` INV-1).